c10d-dev/craft-hcaptcha/README.md

-# Craft hCAPTCHA plugin for Craft CMS 3.x
+# hCAPTCHA plugin for Craft CMS 3.x

 Integrate hCAPTCHA validation into your forms.